 Applying the following advice may help you avoid problems:

 Be careful hiring a Junior Technical Writer or one that has worked in a permanent position for the last five years.

-Why: a permanent position can be very repetitive, which means the Technical Writer’s experience may be severely limited.
-That also goes for junior writers, for high-profile projects hire a seasoned contracting professional, who can talk through the project with you.
-In my experience, there is a world of difference between a contract Technical Writer and one who has chosen permanency.
+Why: a permanent position can be very repetitive, which limits the Technical Writer’s experience.
+That also goes for junior writers.
+For high-profile projects hire a seasoned contracting professional, who can talk through the project with you.

 Finally, budgets – ensure you are buying the experience you need.
 In the world of Technical Writing, the price you pay determines the standard you buy.
-By using the wrong candidate could be a costly mistake.
+To hire the wrong candidate could be a costly mistake.